Communist Party of the Soviet Union: Early years (1898–1924)

 The origin of the CPSU was in the Bolshevik faction of the Russian Social Democratic Labour Party (RSDLP).
 This faction arose out of the split between followers of Julius Martov and Vladimir Lenin in August 1903 at the Party's second conference.
 Martov's followers were called the Mensheviks (which means minority in Russian); and Lenin's, the Bolsheviks (majority).
 (The two factions were in fact of fairly equal numerical size.)
 The split became more formalized in 1914, when the factions became named the Russian Social Democratic Labour Party (Bolsheviks), and Russian Social Democratic Labour Party (Mensheviks).
 Prior to the February Revolution, the first phase of the Russian Revolutions of 1917, the party worked underground as organized anti-Tsarist groups.
 By the time of the revolution, many of the party's central leaders, including Lenin, were in exile.

-With Emperor Nicholas II (1868–1918, reigned 1894–1917), deposed in February 1917, a republic was established and administered by a provisional government, which was largely dominated by the interests of the military, former nobility, major capitalists business owners and democratic socialists.
+After Emperor Nicholas II (1868–1918, reigned 1894–1917) abdicated in March 1917, a republic was established and administered by a provisional government, which was largely dominated by the interests of the military, former nobility, major capitalists business owners and democratic socialists.
 Alongside it, grassroots general assemblies spontaneously formed, called soviets, and a dual-power structure between the soviets and the provisional government was in place until such a time that their differences would be reconciled in a post-provisional government.
 Lenin was at this time in exile in Switzerland where he, with other dissidents in exile, managed to arrange with the Imperial German government safe passage through Germany in a sealed train back to Russia through the continent amidst the ongoing World War.
 In April, Lenin arrived in Petrograd (renamed former St. Petersburg) and condemned the provisional government, calling for the advancement of the revolution towards the transformation of the ongoing war into a war of the working class against capitalism.
 The rebellion proved not yet to be over, as tensions between the social forces aligned with the soviets (councils) and those with the provisional government now led by Alexander Kerensky (1881–1970, in power 1917), came into explosive tensions during that summer.

 The Bolsheviks had rapidly increased their political presence from May onward through the popularity of their program, notably calling for an immediate end to the war, land reform for the peasants, and restoring food allocation to the urban population.
 This program was translated to the masses through simple slogans that patiently explained their solution to each crisis the revolution created.
 Up to July, these policies were disseminated through 41 publications, Pravda being the main paper, with a readership of 320,000.
 This was roughly halved after the repression of the Bolsheviks following the July Days demonstrations so that even by the end of August, the principal paper of the Bolsheviks had a print run of only 50,000 copies.
 Despite this, their ideas gained them increasing popularity in elections to the soviets.